 Good packaging not only serves to protect your products but can also help make your brand stand out amongst others, connect with your customer’s emotions and say something about its contents.
 Create a brand and make sure that your packaging reflects your style, values and identity, it’s important to make sure your packaging stands out and that you create a consistent brand image.

 A great way to do this is by customising your packaging.
 Although custom printed boxes look great, they’re probably going to be too much for a start-up that doesn’t have enough space or orders to justify ordering 1000 boxes (the usual minimum order quantity).

 But there are still other ways that you can create customised packaging at an affordable price.
 If you want to add some personalisation to your packaging on a limited budget, try out Paper Tags where you can write on a message or add a stamped design.
 Alternatively, you could try our Printer Labels which you can print your own design on yourself with just a standard printer.
 By creating affordable customised packaging from the start, you will be making use of your packaging as a marketing tool which will help to stand out from your competition and become more memorable for your customers.
+If you’re selling your products in store, we also supply a range of custom carrier bags.
 For more information about customised packaging as you grow, read our blog here.